Back

-BUN is a waste product resulting from the breakdown of protein from food and the body's metabolism.
+BUN is a waste product that comes from the breakdown of protein from both food and the body's metabolism.
 This substance is excreted through the kidneys.
-If our kidneys are less active, the value will be higher.
-The normal value is between 8.40 – 25.70 mg/dL.
+If our kidneys work less This value will be higher.
+The average person's value will be between 8.40 - 25.70 mg/dL.

-Creatinine is a waste product produced by the muscles and excreted through the kidneys.
-High levels of creatinine in the blood indicate decreased kidney function, causing creatinine to remain in the body.
-The average value is between 0.55 – 1.02 mg/dL.
+Creatinine It is a waste produced by the muscles and is excreted through the kidneys.
+If elevated creatinine levels are detected in the blood shows that Kidney function has decreased. until creatinine builds up in the body The average person's value will be between 0.55 - 1.02 mg/dL.

-eGFR is the amount of blood that passes through the kidney filter within 1 minute.
-It can be calculated from creatinine, age, body weight, sex and ethnicity to indicate renal function and to classify the stage of kidney disease.
-In general, the value should be greater than 90 mL/min/1.73 m2.
-If the value is less than 60 mL/min/1.73 m2, a nephrologist should be consulted for treatment.
+eGFR is the amount of blood flowing through the kidney filters within one minute.
+It can be calculated from creatinine, age, body weight, gender and ethnicity to indicate kidney performance and classify stages of kidney disease.
+In general, the value will be greater than 90 mL/min/1.73 m2 and if the value is lower than 60 mL/min/1.73 m2, you should immediately consult a doctor who specializes in kidney disease. to receive treatment

-According to the report of the Nephrology Society of Thailand (information on replacement therapy in Thailand), in 2020, the number of patients receiving renal replacement therapy in Thailand tended to increase from 2,274 to 2,580 per 1 million population, while there were 19,772 new cases.
+For Thailand From the report of the Kidney Association of Thailand (Information on replacement therapy in Thailand) in 2020 found that patients receiving kidney replacement therapy tended to increase from 2,274 people to 2,580 people per 1 million people, while new patients of the year reached 19,772 people.

 LINE: @bdmswellnessclinic